-Ground-based observing networks of sufficient quality and coverage (in terms of parameters, temporal and geographic space) are very important for validating satellite-based records, and for fully reaping the benefits of space-based systems.
+Ground-based observing networks of sufficient quality and coverage (in terms of parameters, temporal and geographic space) are very important for validating satellitebased records, calibrating satellite sensors and thus for fully reaping the benefits of spacebased systems.
+Space Agencies support calibration and inter-calibration of sensors through the Global Space-based Intercalibration System (GSICS) and dedicated activities in support of calibration such as innovative lunar calibration with dedicated instrumentation.
+Moreover, the maintenance of dedicated calibration and validation sites providing fiducial reference measurements are key.

 Gaps in such networks have been identified for most ECVs.
-Space agencies should step up their engagement with the operators of ground-based networks to address network gaps.
+Space Agencies should step up their engagement with the operators of ground-based networks to address network gaps.
 Network design priorities should be established where appropriate, for example using Observing System Simulation Experiments or collocation studies.

-Space agencies will develop a comprehensive assessment of the adequacy of surface-based networks for validation of climate data records, including a gap analysis and the resources required to address issues related to the sustainability and geographic coverage of surface-based validation networks.
+Space Agencies will develop a comprehensive assessment of the adequacy of ground-based networks for validation of climate data records, including a gap analysis and the resources required to address issues related to the sustainability and geographic coverage of surfacebased validation networks.
 This should build on work undertaken e.g. within the CEOS WGCV and the European GAIA-CLIM research project.

-Space agencies in collaboration with the operators of surface-based networks will invest in collocation studies demonstrating the value of using multiple data sources for estimating the uncertainty in atmospheric profiles.
+Space Agencies in collaboration with the operators of surface-based networks will invest in collocation studies demonstrating the value of using multiple data sources for estimating the uncertainty in atmospheric profiles.